Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 Common Mistakes to Avoid

-This can strip protective oils and weaken the skin.
+This can strip protective oils and weaken the skin barrier.

 Shaving with Just Water